 There are several ways to prevent hard crust on brownies.
 Adjusting the baking temperature and time, using the right type of pan, and adjusting the baking ingredients can all help to prevent a hard crust.

-there are many things you can do to prevent hard crust on brownies.
 In this article, we’ll explore some of the most effective methods for keeping your brownies soft and chewy, so you can enjoy every last bite.

 Causes of a hard crust on brownies